Insignia NS-39DF510NA19 Fire TV Review

 - Mediocre black levels

 Up until recently, budget HDTVs haven’t been the most exciting lot.
 Thanks to Fire TV and Roku TV platforms, however, you can now get a really big HDTV loaded with tons of online features at a very affordable price, which is a pretty exciting prospect.
 The Insignia NS-39DF510NA19 we’re reviewing is loaded with Fire TV, although not the most eye-catching HDTV around, it does offer relatively solid performance and a very-budget friendly price makes it an exciting choice.

-The NS-39DF510NA19 retails for $199.99 at Amazon slightly less than the 43-inch TCL 43S425 (4K) TV –Our Editors’ Choice.
+The NS-39DF510NA19 retails for Out of stock at Amazon slightly less than the 43-inch TCL 43S425 (4K) TV –Our Editors’ Choice.
 It delivers fairly accurate color reproduction for the price, and better contrast make it an appealing pick in the budget HDTVs line.

 Like most low-cost HDTVs, the NS-39DF510NA19 is simply designed.
 The LED display is surrounded by a simple half-inch glossy black plastic bezel, with an Insignia logo in the lower bezel, and a protrusion on the lower-left edge holding the power indicator and remote sensor.
 The screen stands on a pair of V-shaped feet that face inward holding it up very stably.